Golf Tutorials

 One Club Doesn't Rule Them All: Matching Your Wedge to the Shot

 Just as a carpenter has more than one type of hammer, a savvy golfer needs to understand that not all bunker shots are created equal.
-The lie, the distance, and the height of the bunker's lip all play a part in determining the an ideal club for getting the shot right.
+The lie, the distance, and the height of the bunker's lip all play a part in determining the ideal club for getting the shot right.
 Let's look at some common scenarios and the best club choice for each.

 Scenario 1: The High, Steep Bunker Lip